jinnovation/kele.el/docs/explanations/comparisons.md

 requires less context-switching, and is overall more performant than [kubernetes-el].

+### Permissions

+`kubernetes-el` assumes a high level of privilege over the managed clusters, e.g. the ability to list namespaces.
+This is a simplifying assumption that obviously does not hold in all cases.

+Kele learns from this limitation by dynamically enabling/disabling specific keybindings depending on reported permissions from the cluster under management.
+For example, if you do not have permission to list Pods, then the `l` keybinding within the `kele-resource` Transient prefix will be disabled.

+### Support for custom resources

 One of `kubernetes-el`'s biggest limitations is [its lack of support for custom resources][kubernetes-el-69].
 This limitation imposes a **very** low ceiling on the package's utility.
 The root causes extend to `kubernetes-el`'s **hard-coded